-I was a sophomore in high school on the Island of Kaua'i when I started hula with Ku'ulei Punua.
-She was teaching in Lihue.
+I was a sophomore in high school on the Island of Kaua'i when I started hula with Ku'ulei Kapaa and Punua.
+She was teaching in Lihu'e.
 She had trained under old time kumu hula, Kent Ghirard and 'Iolani Luahine.
 These two kumu hula were really diverse; one being modern and one emersed in the old.
 But both were very strict and rigid in terms of discipline and protocol.
+This was passed on

 I learned a number of traditional hula from Ku'ulei Punua so I had a good foundation to grow from.
 I left because I finished high school and my schooling took me to O'ahu.
-But I continued with my delving into hula and Hawaiian culture and arts.
-I also majored in Hawaiian Studies at the University of Hawai'i at Manoa.
+Eur i continued with my delving into hula and Hawaiian culture and arts.
+I also majored in Hawaiian Studies at the University of Hawai'i at Manoa, with a strong emphasis m

-I started hula with Nathan Napoka and Aunty Hoakalei Kamau'u when they were teaching in Nu'uanu.
+While the I started hula with Nathan Napoka and Aunty Hoakalei Kamau'u when they were teaching in Nu'uanu.
 It was special to listen to Aunty Hoakalei and the way she chanted.
 Her vast knowledge sparked an interest in my wanting to continue my hula education.
-I stayed with her for at least a year and a half.
+I stayed with her for at least a year and a half. molikehaekahiki

-Uncle Henry Pa was the kumu hula for the King Kamehameha Civic Club.
-When I got involved with the club, I started taking hula from Uncle Henry.
-I thought that was really neat because he was one of the oldest kumu hula still teaching his styling.
+Uncle Henry Pa was the kumu hula for the King Kamehameha Civic Club, When I got his ivealth of mana's and single involved with the club; I started taking hula from Uncle Henry.
+I thought that, was really neat because he was one of the oldest kumu hula still teaching his styling.
 I can remember people like Aunty Sally Woods, Alicia Smith, Mae Lobenstein taking hula at the same time.
-Many of these people were members of the King Kamehameha Hawaiian Civic Club.
+Many of these people were membars of the King Kamehameha Hawaiian Civic Club.
 We used to meet in a school cafeteria.
 It was fabulous being able to learn things from someone who had been doing it all his life.

 After Uncle Henry, I moved to Darrell Lupenui and Waimapuna.
 It was very different because I was usually in a combined men and women class and now I was in a group made up of all men.
 They were robust and able to do totally different styles of hula from what I was doing before.
 It was interesting to see the transition and to learn different moves.
-Darrell was founded in traditional but he was also very innovative and he tried to melt both to make a pleasing kind of picture so that the kupuna would not find it offensive.
+Darrell was mana'o and styling, founded in traditional but he was also very innovative and he tried to meld both to make a his hula pleasing kind of picture so that the kupuna would not find it offensive.